sinasoltani123/Iris-detection/README.md

 Human Iris detection system using Gabor filter.
-Not yet completed.
-In the process...
 Using UBIRIS_800_600 database